meng1994412/rosukulele/README.md

 ## Nodes

 [fetch.py](https://github.com/zigzaugg/rosukulele/blob/master/src/fetch.py) - This script starts the 'fetch' node and makes the 'move_to' service available.
 This node is built off of the `intera_examples` script `go_to_cartesian_pose.py`.
-Because of this, the service definition `MoveTo` accepts a call in the form of a string and parses arguements in the way the script it's built on used to parse command line arguements.
+Because of this, the service definition `MoveTo` accepts a call in the form of a string and parses arguments in the way the script it's built on used to parse command line arguments.

 [getPitch.py](https://github.com/zigzaugg/rosukulele/blob/master/src/getPitch.py) - This `pitches` node subscribes to the `/pitch` topic published by the `tuner`.
 It also establishes the service `get_pitch`.
 When the service is requested, it waits for 3 messages, then takes the pitch average of the next 3 messages and returns them.